-As a means of cutting costs, GTM leaders are having to take a long hard look at their existing tech stack to see which technologies stay and which go.
+What does this mean for GTM leaders trying to cut costs?
+First, they’re having to take a long hard look at their existing tech stack to see which technologies stay and which go.
 Oftentimes when spending freezes, GTM leaders, and especially those in RevOps are left having to ‘make their case’ to upper C-suite colleagues on which tools are essential to driving growth and delivering a rock solid customer experience.

 Decisions can often be made quickly without involving the appropriate parties into the conversation, which is a big mistake.
 If you’re a company right now looking to optimize your tech spend, make sure to discuss these 8 questions with your RevOps leader and GTM teams to ensure you’re not cutting something off that could be essential to your business.